PaulieScanlon/cloud-regions-country-flags/README.md

 # cloud-regions-country-flags

-A library to convert cloud provider regions strings to locations and emoji flag.
+A library to convert cloud provider regions to locations and emoji flags.

 ## Intall